 On failing to express our faith, John Piper wrote;

 "Millions of people have come to a well-grounded confidence in the Bible and have not been able to find sufficient words to describe that experience.
 I do not even claim that the words I am using here are suff icient to do it justice.
 So let it be clear: the miracle of seeing “the glory of God in the face of Jesus Christ” through the Scriptures can happen to a person who never will be able to explain sufficiently why he trusts the Bible.
 His trust may be well-grounded without his knowing how it is."

 What then should we wager or bet on?Of course, we should bet on the side that God exists and He died for our sins.
 And this should not be baseless or factsless or be based on chance as we began citing but on the real experience of God's glory and forgiveness revealed in His word.

-And how do we see that glory?This is a big topic (we shall come back to it).
+And how do we see that glory?This is a big topic (We discussed how to tell God's will here briefly).
 But both Blaise Pascal and John Piper have some answer;

 "Endeavour then to convince yourself, not by increase of proofs of God, but by the abatement of your passions.
 You would like to attain faith, and do not know the way; Learn of those who have been bound like you, and who now stake all their possessions.